Daf98/Capstone1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Socionics Convention
+# Socionics Convention

-# Project Description
+# Description

 > This project is about a convention where people interested in Socionics can learn about it, see real-life scenarios and examples, and meet people.
 Maybe you'll even meet your dual! :smile: